 I began learning music at a very young age and come from an extremely musical family on both sides - my dad even named me 'Carmen' after the Opera so it was hardly surprising that my ambition at primary school was to be a concert pianist!
-I have learned several instruments including the piano, harp, oboe, clarinet and voice and I've spent many years teaching both piano and voice in a variety of educational settings as well as privately.
+I have learned several instruments including the piano, harp, oboe, clarinet and voice and I've spent many years teaching piano, harp and singing in a variety of educational settings as well as privately.
 Whilst working as an instrumental teacher, I was offered the amazing opportunity to learn the harp, and I grabbed it with both hands - literally!
 Because of my skills on the piano I progressed extremely rapidly, I passed grade 5 in just a year and then bought my beautiful, Italian, Salvi pedal harp.
 At the time I was working in a lovely church in Mansfield as Director of Junior Music, and members of the congregation became interested in what I was playing on the harp, I then began to get asked to play at weddings.
 I loved doing this so much that I decided to venture further afield and approached a couple of local wedding venues.
 This was when my relationship with the wonderful Old Vicarage began; they loved my music which fitted perfectly with their venue and I have gone on to play at many weddings there.
 I now play across the Nottinghamshire area and beyond, however it will always remain one of my favourite venues to play at, and I will always be grateful for their continuing support in my work as a musician as I watch them too grow and strive for perfection.